 Another story is that the women would give this pie to their husbands or sons and tell them to shoo off to their work or hobbies.
 Maybe they wanted some peace and quiet, or maybe they wanted to have some pie for themselves.

 Or maybe the name has nothing to do with flies at all.
 Maybe it comes from the brand of molasses, Shoofly Molasses that was used in the original recipe.
 The molasses, in its turn, was named for a Boxing Mule …?

 Whatever the origin of the name, one thing is clear: the molasses is the star of this pie.
 It gives it its distinctive flavor and texture, and makes it irresistible to anyone who tries it.

 A quick note about this photo – if you’re familiar with Shoofly Pie, you’re probably wondering what happened to the crumb topping.

-The answer is that my 7 year old helper was a bit overzealous and dumped the crumb mixture into the molasses mixture before I could fill the pie crusts.
+The answer is that my 7 year old helper was overzealous and dumped the crumb mixture into the molasses mixture before I could fill the pie crusts.

-Instead of pouring the molasses mixture into the crusts and then putting the crumbs on top, it got all mixed up.
-(And it was still delicious so I figured I’d post it anyway)
+Instead of pouring the molasses mixture into the crusts and then sprinkling the crumbs on top, it got all mixed up.
+(And it was still delicious, so I figured I’d post it anyway)

-This, then, is my “not authentic” shortcut – if you want to mix it all up in the bowl, it won’t be completely traditional, but it’ll still make a delicious dessert!
+This, then, is my “not authentic” shortcut – if you want to whisk it all up in the bowl, it won’t be completely traditional, but it’ll still make a delicious dessert!
 If you want to make it authentic, though, be sure and sprinkle the crumbs on top!
 It will add another level of texture, but the flavor will be wonderful either way.